SudiptoManna/javascriptlearning/README.md

-# A Basic view of learning JS and GIT
+# Basic JS and GIT understanding